Courage is not the absence of fear but rather the judgment that something else is more important than fear. ~Ambrose Redmoon

 The Diagnosis Process

-The first process toward diagnosis is to research and document a thorough family medical history.
+The first process toward determing if you have Lynch syndrome is to research and document a thorough family medical history.
 The Office of the United States Surgeon General has a computerized program for the convenience of individuals to complete.
 It can be printed and provided to our care providers for assessment of not only Lynch syndrome but all hereditary disorders.
 As well, the program has the capability to upload the documented family history directly to his/her medical record.

-Be sure and take a thorough family history, asking detailed questions.
-Find out if there were any hysterectomies or any biopsies taken and from where.
-Were there any hospitalizations and for what?
-For those who passed away from cancers, see if you can get a copy of their medical records or death certificate.
+When you research the health of family members and those who came before us, don't hesitate to ask questions and be thorough.
+Note if there were any hysterectomies or any biopsies taken from family members and from where or if t here were any hospitalizations and for what?
+For those who passed away from cancers, see if you can get a copy of their medical records or A death certificate.

 If the family history reveals three family members who have sustained what appear to be Lynch cancers, (colon, ovarian, endometrial, prostate, gastric tract, pancreatic, ureter, heptobiliary tract, renal pelvic, skin and brain) two of the individuals which are directly related to the third, and one who is under the age of fifty years old, it is quite possible the family members may be at high risk for Lynch syndrome.
-This criteria is what is known as the Revised Amsterdam criteria.
+This criteria is what is known as the Revised Amsterdam criteria and qualfiies individuals to take a genetic test.

 As stated above, in order to protect one's self and one's family, it is important to discuss Lynch syndrome with the family physician who may or may not prescribe consultation with a genetic counselor.
 A genetic counselor is a very valuable resource who can determine the appropriate test for an individual in the event the physician is uncertain about Lynch syndrome testing.